matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 This is a very simple governance contract.
 It sets the creator of the contract as the single governor and can send calls to zkSync smart contract.

-As already said, we will not focus on deploying L1 contracts in this tutorial.
-This can be done with any prefferred existing Ethereum contract framework of your choice.
-In order to let you quickly proceed with the tutorial, we provided a ready script to deploy the aforementioned smart contract on zkSync.
+We will not focus on the process of deploying L1 contracts in this tutorial.
+In order to let you quickly proceed with the tutorial, we provided a ready script to deploy the aforementioned smart contract to Rinkeby:

 TODO: Publish the repo with the examples with the deploy script

 ## Deploying L2 Counter

-Now, we know the address of the governance contract on Layer 1.
-Let's proceed with deploying the Counter contract on L2.
+Now we know the address of the L1 governance contract.
+Let's proceed with deploying the counter contract on L2.

 The counter will have the following code: